-7.1 Evaluations and Special Studies
+7.2 Evaluations and special studies

-CFI uses multiple lines of evidence to address evaluation issues.
+The CFI uses multiple lines of evidence to address evaluation issues.
 Evaluations and special studies are performed on a priority basis.
-Through its evaluation activities, CFI ascertains the degree to which its national objectives are achieved and examines issues such as relevance, efficiency, effectiveness, as well as performance, impact and sustainability.
+Through its evaluation activities, the CFI ascertains the degree to which its national objectives are achieved and examines issues such as relevance, efficiency, effectiveness, as well as performance, impact and sustainability.

-7.2 Project Progress Reports and Institutional Reports
+7.3 Project Progress Reports and Institutional Reports

-CFI is publicly accountable for its investments in research infrastructure, and therefore it must demonstrate the outcomes and impacts of its activities.
-As such, institutions are required to provide Project Progress Reports and Institutional Reports.
+The CFI is publicly accountable for its investments in research infrastructure, and it must therefore demonstrate the outcomes and impacts of its activities.
+To this end, institutions are required to submit Project Progress Reports and Institutional Reports.

-7.2.1 Project Progress Reports
+7.3.1 Project Progress Reports

-Project Progress Reports help to demonstrate the results of investment in research infrastructure at Canadian institutions through such measures as the: attraction and retention of researchers; training of highly-qualified personnel; advancing and transforming research; partnerships and collaborations; and social and economic benefits.
-In addition, the reports provide information on issues such as the implementation status of various infrastructure projects, operations and maintenance, and the useful life of the infrastructure for evaluation and monitoring purposes.
+Project Progress Reports help demonstrate the results of investments in research infrastructure at Canadian institutions by looking at a number of indicators: the attraction and retention of researchers; training of highly qualified personnel; research productivity; partnerships and collaborations; and social and economic benefits.
+The reports also provide information on issues such as the implementation status of the infrastructure projects, operating and maintenance and the useful life of the infrastructure.

-Institutions must complete and submit, electronically, Project Progress Report Forms by June 30 of each year.
-These are required for every project for five years following the finalization of the award.
-CFI will return institution-specific project data to the CFI Liaison office as a worksheet in Excel by July 15.
+CFI-funded institutions must electronically complete and submit their Project Progress Report forms for every project by June 30 each year for five years following award finalization.
+The CFI will return institution-specific project data to the CFI liaison in an Excel worksheet by mid-July.

-The information collected by means of the Project Progress Report may be used to inform annual reporting, outcome measurement, and other evaluation-related special studies of the CFI.
+The information collected through the Project Progress Report may be used to inform annual reporting, outcome measurement and other evaluation-related special studies of the CFI.

-7.2.2 Institutional Reports
+7.3.2 Institutional Reports

-Institutional Reports address the overall impact of CFI investments on the institution's ability to implement its strategic research plans in areas such as building capacity, partnerships promotion, and the generating of benefits for Canada.
-In addition, the Communication Activities section of the Institutional Report communicates the achievement of these strategic objectives (see Section 8).
+Institutional Reports address the overall impact of CFI investments on the institution's ability to implement its strategic research plans in areas such as building capacity, partnership promotion, and generating benefits for Canada.
+The "communication activities" section of the report conveys the achievement of these strategic objectives (see Section 8).

-The Institutional Report is due by July 31.
-Each institution that is required to submit one or more Project Progress Reports in a given year must also submit an Institutional Report in that year.
+Institutional Reports are due by July 31 in each year an institution is required to submit one or more Project Progress Report.

-The information collected by means of the Institutional Report may be used to inform annual reporting, outcome measurement, and other evaluation-related special studies of the CFI.
-In addition, the communications section of the report will be used to identify opportunities to collaborate with and support institutions in their efforts to showcase the importance and benefits of research to their respective communities and beyond.
+The information collected through the Institutional Report may be used to inform annual reporting, outcome measurement and other evaluation-related special studies of the CFI.
+The communications section of the report will also be used to identify opportunities to collaborate with and support institutions in their efforts to showcase the importance and benefits of their research to various audiences and stakeholders.

-7.3 Outcome Measurement Study
+7.4 Outcome Measurement Study

-The Outcome Measurement Study (OMS) is designed to assess the degree to which CFI's investment in research infrastructure is a critical contributing factor in the realization of five outcomes (strategic research planning, research capacity, highly-qualified personnel, research productivity, and innovation).
-The OMS also asks institutions to describe challenges faced in sustaining these outcomes.
-The current list of outcome categories and indicators is available in the evaluation section of the CFI's Web site (http://www.innovation.ca/en/accountability).
-The OMS helps demonstrate to the CFI Board, the Government of Canada, the Canadian public, and other key stakeholders the extent to which CFI is achieving its mandate.
-It also provides information resources for evaluation and planning purposes, and features prominently in the evaluation framework.
+The Outcome Measurement Study (OMS) is designed to assess the degree to which the CFI's investment in research infrastructure is a critical contributing factor in the realization of five outcomes - strategic research planning, research capacity, highly qualified personnel, research productivity, and innovation.
+It helps demonstrate to the CFI Board, the Government of Canada, the Canadian public, and other key stakeholders the extent to which the CFI is achieving its national objectives.
+The OMS also provides information for evaluation and planning purposes, and features prominently in the PERAF.